leohearts/groove_coaster_2_mobile_taroly_plugin/README.md

 # 🥔Taroly plugin manager for Groove Coaster 2 Android

-> PLEASE READ THIS FILE
+> PLEASE READ THIS FILE.
+Disclaimer: this repo does NOT contain any proprietary code from the game.

 plugins and compiled apks: [download from 🥔cloud](https://cloud.leohearts.com/s/JyAitgJ7dZ5N5Zr)